 After decades in a foggy, chilly wind tunnel known as Candlestick Park, the San Francisco 49ers football team has moved south to one of the snazziest stadiums around.
 Players now huddle, punt, and play in 68,500-seat Levi’s Stadium, a high-tech marvel northwest of downtown San José.
 The stadium, slated to host Super Bowl 50 in 2016, also boasts eco-friendly features like a living roof, solar panels, and field irrigation that uses recycled water.
 If you’re lucky enough to settle into a luxury suite, check out the woodwork: it’s made of sustainable bamboo.

 Befitting a stadium in the heart of Silicon Valley, Levi’s Stadium is also high-tech to the max, with fan-friendly touches like Wi-Fi access in every seat, so you can tweet, post, and chat about the game, not to mention order food without missing a play.
 If you do venture out to eat, it’s not all lukewarm hot dogs and soggy fries.
 Celebrity chef Michael Mina overseas the stadium’s high-end steak house, which offers inside-the-park tailgate parties throughout the season.

-It’s not everyone’s cup of Red Bull, but if you really want to get your geek on, the Computer History Museum in Mountain View lets you get right to the region’s cyber roots.
-‘Birth of the Computer’ and other exhibits remind us of the not-so-long-ago time when basic computers took up entire rooms.
-Another fascinating exhibit sheds light on the little-known story of Colossus, an electronic code-breaker device developed by British maths whizzes and engineers, that helped win World War II.
-You can also learn about the surprisingly complicated science behind computerised chess, and unravel the amazing technology behind microelectronic silicon computer chips.
+It’s not everyone’s cup of Red Bull, but if you really want to get your geek on, the Computer History Museum in Mountain View let’s you get right to the region’s cyber roots.
+“Birth of the Computer” and other exhibits remind us of the not-so-long-ago time when basic computers took up entire rooms.
+Another fascinating exhibit sheds light on the little-known story of Colossus, an electronic code-breaker device developed by British math whizzes and engineers, which helped win World War II.
+You can also learn about the surprisingly complicated science behind computerized chess, and unravel the amazing technology behind microelectronic silicon computer chips.